Best Practices for Painting Rental Properties: A Landlord's Guide

 Touch up nicks and scratches

-Inspect high-traffic areas regularly and touch up any nicks, scratches or marks as needed.
+Inspect high‑traffic areas regularly and touch up any nicks, scratches, or marks as they appear.
 Match the paint color and sheen as closely as possible.
-Touching up damage right away helps prevent the need for more extensive repairs or repainting down the road.
+Prompt touch‑ups help you avoid larger repairs or full repaints later.

-With the proper prep and products, you can create a durable paint finish in high-traffic rental spaces that continues to look fresh for years.
-Focusing on washable, protective paints, neutral hues, extra coats and non-slip additives will ensure your painting efforts withstand the test of many tenants to come.
+With solid prep and the right products, you can create a durable finish in high‑traffic rental spaces that stays fresh for years.
+Focusing on washable, protective paints, neutral hues, extra coats, and non‑slip additives ensures your work stands up to many tenants.

 Using Durable Paint Finishes